irecsys/RecData/OpenTable/README.md

 The data set can be used for both traditional recommendations and multi-criteria recommendations.

+## Special Notes

+While working on web crawling for OpenTable.com, we found that HTML resources contained usernames instead of UserIDs.
+Occasionally, anonymous reviews used a default username, such as "Unknown user."
+To assign UserIDs, we treated the combination of username and city as a unique user.
+However, for entries with the default "Unknown user" username, we assigned the same ID.
+This explains why you might see multiple entries with the same <user, item> pair but different ratings.

 ## Citations

 If you used this data for the purpose of research, please cite the following publications: